DiamondLightSource/fa-archiver-py3/docs/fa_load.rst

     Live full resolution data is captured for the number of samples specified by *times*.
 The returned `data` array is the same format as for `F`.

+`CD`
+    If available from the server, live decimated data is captured for the number of samples specified by *times*, as for `C`, and similarly the format is as for `F`.

 `.Z`
     If *type* ends in `Z` then the `id0` array is also stored.